 “This might be my first year as a smoke-free woman, but I know that whenever I feel anxious, I can check the CBQ exercises.”

-Mary realized that the problem with failing to quit smoking, was just not having the right plan.
-So she did the right exercises, in the right sequence.
-That’s how she was super prepared for each craving.
+Mary realized that the problem with failing to quit smoking was not having the right plan.
+Once she prepared, experimented, and put in the work, she was able to overcome even the most intense cravings.

 - Nicotine gums, patches and vaping won’t help you quit or protect you from relapse when you feel stressed.
 Only your mind and your preparation can help you.

-- Make a list of all the things that stress you out when quitting.
-Then role-play these situations with your family and friends.
-This will prepare you for the next time something stressful happens.
+- Make a list of all the things that stress you out.
+Then role-play these situations with your family and friends (or even alone) before your quit date.
+This will help you be more prepared.

 *We always share success stories with permission or use pseudonyms to protect our members’ privacy.